jmarlow4/mastering-angular-p2-angular-cli/slides/4_configs/README.md

     * change the reference to that css file in the src/app/app.component.ts on line 6 to scss

-* You can also just use the right flags upon first creating a project with the correct flags to achieve the same effect
+* You can also just use the right flags upon first creating a project to achieve the same effect
 ```
   $ ng new myProj --style scss --prefix ma
 ```